cauterize-tools/cauterize/README.md

 In this section, we'll try and justify a few of the obvious questions that come up when reading this document.
-Cauterize has some odd restrictions, but they are conscious decisions.
-If you have a question
+Cauterize has some odd restrictions, but they are normally conscious decisions.
+If you have a question that you feel is obvious and isn't listed here, feel free to open an issue with the question.

 ## Why isn't there a string type?